g0v-data/g0v-hackmd-archive/notes/DnII3eWfRQummlrAxiIXgA.md

 * Unless there is need to execute test cases using a very old or less common version of a browser, Playwright or Cypress are better options compared to Selenium.

 * Before choosing any Automated testing tool to execute test cases, Make sure that there is actually a need to carry out that particular test using an Automated testing tool.
-Automated testing is not a replacement for manual testing.
+Automated testing is not a replacement for Manual testing.

 >**Please Note**: Always check the official documentation of any Automated testing tool for clairity on whatever issues you may encounter either during the installation process or while using the tool.